 Syphilis is transferred from an individual to another via direct contact to a Syphilis sore.
 Sores occur often times on the external genitals or anus.
 The illness could even be transmitted from mom to her infant while being pregnant a disease known as congenital Syphilis.
 Numerous sexually active males and females can be infected with syphilis, even though there is a greater likelihood for that to happen among young people aged between fifteen and thirty, and it is more popular in urban centers in comparison to non-urban regions.
 Syphilis can be scary as if it will be uncured; it can bring about serious health difficulties and raises a person's jeopardy for HIV, which usually ends up in AIDS.

-One can possibly become infected by getting into contact with ulcer or spirochetes-rich chancre.
+One can possibly become infected by getting into contact with an ulcer or spirochetes-rich chancre.
 Even the usage of condoms is probably not capable of protect against infection if the chancre is external to the female's vagina, or is found in the male's scrotum.
 If the ulcer is situated in the mouth, even a regular kiss is adequate for one to get infected.
-This chancre will ultimately go away after three to six weeks, but could reappear at a later time as secondary syphilis if treatment method was not acquired or provided.
+This chancre will ultimately go away after three to six weeks but could reappear at a later time as secondary syphilis if treatment method was not acquired or provided.

 Despite the fact that an initial infection could heal by itself in many instances, specifically in women, approximately twenty-five percent of such situations will move on to the secondary stage of syphilis.
-This often builds up after several days or after a month, and can persist as long as five to six weeks.
+This often builds up after several days or after a month and can persist as long as five to six weeks.
 On account of the systemic character of the secondary stage of syphilis, it can have an effect on more internal organs.
-Common signs and symptoms of this secondary stage consist of skin rashes on the palms of the hands and the soles of the feet.
+Common signs and symptoms of this second stage consist of skin rashes on the palms of the hands and the soles of the feet.
 They are not usually itchy, and occasionally they are even concealed.

-When the second stage of syphilis is done, the whole disease is going to get to the latent, or symptom free level.
+When the second stage of syphilis is done, the whole disease is going to get to the latent, or symptom-free level.
 This stage endures for twenty or more years, but even though a contaminated individual has not undergone the latent stage, one may still move on to the third and final stage.
 This is definitely the stage of the health problem in which syphilis will stop to become infectious, yet since it is systemic, lots of complications will take place.